3D Gun Designer, Arrested For Alleged Sexual Assault Of A Minor, Freed On Bail

 Wilson's attorney, Samy Khalil, did not respond to NPR's request for comment.
 In a statement to KHOU, he said, "We are glad that Cody is back in Texas again where we can work with him on his case.
 That's our focus right now, representing our client and preparing his defense."

-Wilson was arrested by Taiwan police officers with the help of the U.S. State Department Diplomatic Security Service, according to The (Austin) Statesman.
+Wilson was arrested by Taiwan police officers with the help of the U.S. State Department Diplomatic Security Service, according to the Austin Statesman.
 "This was a collaborative effort that demonstrates the dedication of local, state, federal and international officials working together to bring this fugitive to justice," U.S. Marshal for the Western District of Texas Susan Pamerleau reportedly said.